The technology aspect of digital transformation is obvious, but the other two elements—shifting culture and workforce—are just as important.

-David Weil is Ithaca College's Associate Vice President and Chief Information Officer.
+David Weil is Ithaca College's Associate Vice President for Information Technology and Chief Information Officer.

 David is a passionate thought leader with experience across a broad spectrum of academic, administrative, and technical areas of higher education IT, and has a deep commitment to connect the work we do with those we serve.
 He believes that IT serves as a catalyst for advancing institutional goals, and regularly works with EDUCAUSE and other organizations to help advance the field of IT in higher education.

 Over his career to-date David has been involved in leading numerous aspects of technology services in higher education, including student and faculty support, enterprise applications and development, business intelligence, policy development, system administration, and campus-wide technology planning.

 During his time at Ithaca College he has led projects to improve and expand the technology services to the institution, including modernizing the IT department, organization and core technologies, a campus-wide enterprise content management implementation, web portal development, emergency notification system deployment, the development of faculty and staff support programs, and many technology upgrades and enhancements.

 In 1989 David established Educational Technology Day at Ithaca College, a regional technology event that attracts 1,600 people annually and is still running strong (www.ithaca.edu/edtechday).